Gree

 F4

-Indoor unit displays F4; unit may stop heating or cooling; often related to outdoor ambient temperature sensor.
+The indoor unit displays F4; the unit may stop heating or cooling; this is often related to the outdoor ambient temperature sensor.

 Outdoor Ambient Temperature Sensor Fault